Loading...

 Defence Business Services is an organisation within the Ministry of Defence who help provide a full range of civilian human resources and pay services to Defence.

-They will contact you to help arrange your pre-employment checks, which need to be completed before you can start in your new job.
-This will include a request for personal information including your proof of ID, address, qualifications (if applicable), and some documentation, which you’ll need to complete and return:
+They will contact you to help arrange your pre-employment checks.
+This will include a request for personal information including your proof of identity, address, qualifications (if applicable), and some documentation, which you’ll need to complete and return:

 • United Kingdom Security Vetting (UKSV) new user application form